kreinholz/e15/independent-study/README.md

 <img src='images/classifier-results-freebsd-firefox.png' alt='Laravel app results of a query to Machine Learning model submitted via Firefox instead of Chrome'>

-But note that submitting our query via GET rather than POST can yield an error if the article text is too long:
+Note that we set our app up to submit queries via POST.
+The following illustrates why--submitting our query via GET can yield an error if the article text is too long:

 <img src='images/get-vice-post-can-lead-to-this-error.png' alt='A long query string submitted via GET can result in an error'>

-So a good refactor of this app would involve replacing the `/classifer` GET route with a POST route (don't forget to add a hidden `@csrf` field to your Blade template).

 ## Deploying to Production